Build a Career as a Professional Welder

 Such is the importance of the role.
 A welding supervisor also bears the added responsibility of ensuring the workplace is always safe for use to prevent unnecessary accidents.

-Welding shop owners are often highly skilled and knowledgeable welders who prefer to work for themselves—what many welders aspire to achieve during their career.
+Welding shop owners are often highly skilled and knowledgeable welders who prefer to work for themselves—what many welders aspire to achieve during their careers.

 An operation can be a one-man shop, a few trucks, or a multimillion-dollar operation employing hundreds of workers.
 A welding business can be a specialized fabricator, a general repair and maintenance activity, or a subcontractor of manufactured items.

-Shop owners are responsible for providing employment to both new and practicing welders.
+Shop owners are responsible for employing both new and practicing welders.
 Everybody’s got to start somewhere, and the shop owners generally act as that stepping stone for most careers.

-Welding salesperson/representatives serve as a channel for the transfer of information concerning new welding processes and technologies.
+Welding salespeople/representatives serve as a channel for the transfer of information concerning new welding processes and technologies.
 This position can improve productivity and quality in the entire welding process.

 Given their links to manufacturers and the consumer, they reliably offer technical support to all parties on the availability and use of new products and services.

 Although welding skills involve certain basic processes, some welding fields require specific training if you ever think of pursuing them.